 Why the fascination with cacti?

 I love the organic form and just find them really interesting.
 They are sculptures in themselves, like little explosions of life in a pot!
-I have a bit of a habit of imagining everyday things made in stone so got a bit over excited when that idea came into my head.
+I have a habit of imagining everyday things made in stone, so I got a bit over-excited when that idea came into my head.